The Ultimate List of Podcast Statistics for 2023

 Apple’s podcasting app is usually the first thing that podcast users hear about when it comes to podcasting, making Apple the go-to platform for almost 40% of all monthly podcast listeners.

-This means that you should make sure that your show is listed on Apple Podcasts to have the best chances of being found by new listeners.
+You should ensure that your show is listed on Apple Podcasts for the best chance of being found by new listeners.

 Some people listen on Spotify or Amazon, so it’s also good to be found in various places.

 10. Ads for podcasts cost as much as $50 per slot.

 Advertising is a key element of any podcast.

 While it might be expensive, the good news is that podcasting offers a very targeted way of reaching your listenership.

 It’s essential to remember that the price per ad slot varies based on how many people listen to a show and the advertiser’s ad revenue value.